 A lot of people would settle for their score if they got 660 and 650 in consecutive attempts after scoring 550 in the first but not Prawee.
-She decided to continue her GMAT journey till the 5th attempt to achiever her target score of 740.
-As a result of this score, Prawee won fellowships worth $180,000 cumulatively from 3 top business schools and is currently pursuing MBA in Kellogg.
+She decided to continue her GMAT journey to the 5th attempt to achieve her target score of 740.
+As a result of this score, Prawee won fellowships worth $180,000 cumulatively from 3 top business schools and is currently pursuing an MBA in Kellogg.

 - Identify well in advance the average GMAT score of the MBA program of your choice

-- Achieve the target of scoring higher than the average GMAT score
+- Achieve the target of scoring higher than the average score

 Reason 3 – Why take the GMAT – Better post-MBA salary

-If you thought that the role of GMAT exam is only to get you an admit into an MBA program, it is time to think again.
+If you thought that the role of the GMAT exam is only to get you an admission into an MBA program, it is time to think again.

 On the GMATClub forum, a Carnegie Mellon Tepper graduate describes his experience during the recruitment process, “I was explicitly told of the GMAT’s importance by one prestigious consulting firm.
 A recruiter contacted me who said he wanted to make sure I applied to his company.
 I told him I was flattered and wanted to know why they specifically wanted me to apply.
 He seemed taken off guard by the response and said, ‘Your GMAT exam for one thing’.”

-The impact of the GMAT Score on your salary and job prospects post-MBA are detailed out in this article – Know more about the correlation between GMAT score and post MBA salary
+The impact of the GMAT Score on your salary and job prospects post-MBA is detailed out in this article – Know more about the correlation between GMAT score and post MBA salary

 GMAT 680 vs 760 – What is the difference in earning potential?